loren138/martaIO/README.md

     It addresses the current problem of MARTA's convoluted scheduling-- makes it difficult/intimidating for new riders to check what trains are available and when.

 * <b>Viability</b>

     Would this project actually be used in the real world?
 Is it set up to be successful?
     Yes!
 It's mobile-first design is ideal because most MARTA commuters will be using their phones to check MARTA schedules, rather than a desktop computer.
 MARTA.io is also easily accessed via their website.

 * <b>Creativity</b>

     Does the project address a real-world problem in a smart, innovative way?
 Or do similar initiatives already exist?

+    Similar initiatives exist, but MARTA.io is one of the most easily navigable interfaces available.

 * <b>Execution</b>

     Given the constraints of the hackathon, how did the team execute in the time allotted?
 How impressive is their work?

+    Updated the previous iteratio of MARTA.io to up-to-date technology (the newer version of Ionic).
+Important maintenance.

 ## Default Ionic Instructions